jvlad/Generator-pm.yeoman.js/generators/app/templates/Journal/README.md

-# Journal Folder
+# <%= projectName %> Journal
-Should contain notes about work progress.
+> This folder should contain notes about work progress.
 It is like work diary.